Frequently Asked Questions

 Yes – it’s it's a good healthy walk of about a mile from Winchcombe station into the town (Winchcombe station is actually in the village of Greet!): allow about 20 minutes each way.
 Turn left at the top of the station drive onto the B4018 Greet Road and follow the road to the crossroads and turn left into North Street.
 There is a footpath all the way.

 Yes.
-Well behaved dogs travel free in standard class carriages and compartments (not First Class) but they are not allowed on the seats or tables, and not allowed on any dining trains or buffet cars.
+Well behaved dogs travel for a flat-rate fare of £2 in standard class carriages and compartments (not First Class) but they are not allowed on the seats or tables, and not allowed on any dining trains or in buffet cars.
+Assistance dogs travel free of charge.

 How long is the line?